MichaelMale/DyfiWildlifeCentre/README.md

 ## Journal

 I am keeping a journal of what I have been doing on the project.
 This is good practice so I can keep note of my thoughts and actions and keep a good structure to the project.
+The link to this journal is [here](https://www.michaelmale.com/cs39440.html).

 ## Licensing